Media logo

 Pashinyan leads a discussion on electricity supply problems.
 Official image.

-Three officials have resigned shortly after Prime Minister Nikol Pashinyan criticised the quality of Armenia’s electricity supply, a move that led to speculation of a possible nationalisation of a major Russian-owned electricity distributor.
+Three officials have resigned shortly after Prime Minister Nikol Pashinyan criticised the quality of Armenia’s electricity supply, a move that led to speculation of the possible nationalisation of a major Russian-owned electricity distributor.

 On Thursday, Garegin Baghramyan, the chair of the Public Services Regulatory Commission, which oversees energy and natural gas supply contracts, among other things, resigned.
 His spokesperson did not provide further information on his decision.